 Those who resisted anywhere the scourge of the empire followed found it increasingly difficult to live in peace.
 Back in Europe, some Muslims rose up in protest against the more stringent policies of the Christians such as forced conversions, which they found intolerable.

-On one occasion, Charles V's son Don John of Austria (1547-1578) made a decree for the Moors to completely abandon their culture and traditions.
+On one occasion, Charles V's son, Don John of Austria (1547-1578), made a decree for the Moors to completely abandon their culture and traditions.
 In response, there was a mass uprising called "The Great Morisco Revolt" in the Alpujarra region of Southern Spain.
-The Don sent his army to suppress the rioters and restore order.
+The Don sent his army to suppress the riots and restore order.
 The result was that entire families were removed from their homes to other parts of Spain.
 The Moors in rebellion were slain and sold into slavery by the thousands.